-Action 4 Support want to demonstrate through its community work that ‘it is not just about money’ and that the concept of fairness, respect, equality, dignity and autonomy are real measure that can form the basis of an alternative currency through time exchanges.
+Action 4 Support aim to demonstrate through its community work that ‘it is not just about money’ and that the concept of fairness, respect, equality and autonomy are real measures that can form the basis of an alternative currency through time exchanges.
 Action 4 Support have been granted £1500 towards the purchase of litter pickers, garden materials, t-shirts for members, a folding table, plastic boxes, and scaffold boards to assist with completing tasks for others.

 Ability for Dogs have been granted £10,000 towards purchasing and training a new assistance dog.
 The charity trains assistance dogs to help young people and children with physical or mental disabilities.
 This is the only charity on the Island that provides this vital service.

 Aspire Creative Hub have been granted £493.08.
 They run Open Mic music nights for aspiring young bands, rehearsal sessions, one to one workshops for people to explore digital music making and Rob da Bank holds a monthly ‘live lounge’ session for teens to create live mixed music.
 With their grant they are able to purchase equipment which will create workbenches in part of their space to be used as a continuous surface for repairs, as well as a recording lamp which will prevent visitors interrupting the live set.

 BEMBRIDGE MEN IN SHEDS

 Bembridge Men in Sheds have been granted £448.
 This amount will go towards connecting a water supply to the shed and purchasing small tools which are required.
 Bembridge Men in Sheds provide a social framework for men in the Bembridge and St Helens area.
 Men in Sheds offer company, skills, and a safe working facility to anyone over the age of 18, as well as inviting requests for support and contributing to local projects to improve the environment.